East Lancashire Coachbuilders: Kinetec

 The Kinetec was launched at the Euro Bus Expo 2006.
 They are designed as low-floor bodies for MAN chassis.
 They have the Esteem/Olympus body but with MAN's own Lion's City design front and rear.
-A double decker based on the Kinetec was built called the Kinetec+ however it was a one off order and Kinetec buses were phased out with the new acquisition by Darwen Group in 2008.
+A double decker based on the Kinetec was built called the Kinetec+; however, it was a one-off order, and Kinetec buses were phased out with the new acquisition by Darwen Group in 2008.

 Scania and Esteem product range

 These buses are the last surviving variants of the original low floor series which became part of their own series.
 The Scania product range used the Myllennium styling but with Scania own front styling.
 Whereas the Esteem products used an original front, which developed into a new body entirely.

-The Scania products were launched in 2004, however the OmniTown wasn't as well received as the company hoped and was discontinued after Darwen took over ownership.
+The Scania products were launched in 2004; however, the OmniTown was not as well received as the company hoped and was discontinued after Darwen took over ownership.